-The side force takes its maximum value when λ =0 and becomes smaller for bigger λ .
-If λ increases by sudden decrease of road friction, the side force gets smaller drastically.
+The side force takes its maximum value when $\lambda=0$ and becomes quickly smaller for bigger $\lambda$ .
+If $\lambda$ increases by sudden decrease of road friction, the side force gets smaller drastically.
 This causes serious problems: drift-out in front wheel driven cars, spin in rear wheel driven cars, and drift-out with rotation in four wheel driven cars.
 Such a loss of cornering force is extremely dangerous.
 The average traction force is also decreased.

-Traction control can be classified into following two steps:
+We think that the traction control can be classified into the following two steps:

-- (1) longitudinal control, for example, the adhesion improvement to prevent slip.
-This is done by controlling the traction force, and - (2) lateral control, for example, the yaw control to keep the yaw motion to be zero.
-This is done mainly by controlling the steering angle.
+(1) longitudinal control, for example, the adhesion improvement control to prevent slip.
+This is done by controlling the traction force, and

+(2) lateral control, for example, the yaw control to keep the yaw motion to be zero.
+At present, this is done mainly by controlling the steering angle.

-For the lateral control, the steering angle of the front wheels is the absolutely dominant control input.
-Such a technique is already well developed for ICV and the results can be applied to EV.
-For this reason, in this paper, we focus our discussion into (1) longitudinal control.
+For the lateral control, the steering angle of the front wheels is the dominant control input.
+[3][4][5] Such a technique is already well developed for ICV.
+Most results of them can be applied to EV in a much more sophisticated manner.
+For example, by introducing the independent control of 4 in-wheel motors, we can realize completely new motion control of EV.
+[6][7] However, in this paper, as our first attempt, we focus our discussion into (1) longitudinal control.